A Bible Study by Jack Kelley

 In addition to these seven miracles John’s gospel contains seven “I am” statements.
 Their focus is on what happens after we become believers.
 You can call them part 2 of John’s underlying message to the Church.
 In this study, we’ll look at these seven “I am” statements to see what they’ll tell us.
 Here’s the first one.

 Then Jesus declared, “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.
 (John 6:35)

-The context was the Manna in the wilderness (Exodus 16:13-18).
-By this statement we know it was meant to be a model of the Messiah.
+Jesus had recently fed the 5000.
+Incredibly some were still asking for a miraculous sign to help them believe He was who He claimed to be.
+They brought up the manna their forefathers had eaten in the wilderness (Exodus 16:13-18), and that established the context for this statement.
+I believe Jesus was saying the manna was meant to be a model of the Messiah.
 Whoever partakes of Him will never again know spiritual hunger.
-Like the manna of Exodus 16 every one who seeks Him will find Him (Matt.
+Like the manna, every one who seeks Him will find Him (Matt.
 7:7-8), but each of us has to find Him for ourselves.
-No one can receive Him for us, nor can we receive Him for anyone else.
+No one else can receive Him for us, nor can we receive Him for anyone else.
 We all get an amount sufficient for our salvation.
 No one is lacking, none of Him is wasted.